-Based on Copenhagen Pride’s Human Rights Programme and inspired by the Scandinavian model of ‘Folkemøde’, 1:1 Democracy Festival is open for five days of events as part of the Human Rights Forum.
+Based on Copenhagen Pride’s Human Rights Programme and inspired by the Scandinavian model of ‘Folkemøde’, 1:1 Democracy Festival was open for six days of events as part of the Human Rights Forum.

-The 1:1 Democracy Festival aims to bring together politicians, activists and members of the general public in an informal and open setting to create a space of awareness and an understanding of issues and challenges faced by different minorities around the world.
-On the square we will discuss LGBTI+ issues but we will also create spaces for a broader discussion on inclusion and anti-discrimination.
-We need to stand with other minority groups and allies in order to break the normative structures we fight within and against.
+The 1:1 Democracy Festival brought together politicians, activists and members of the general public in an informal and open setting to create a space of awareness and an understanding of issues and challenges faced by different minorities around the world.
+We discussed LGBTI+ issues but we also created spaces for a broader discussion on inclusion and anti-discrimination, recognising the need to stand with other minority groups and allies in order to break the normative structures we fight within and against.

-Two large tents will provide space for debates, panels and talks.
-The programme in these two tents will be put together through an open call to make the final programme as broad as possible.
-The programme in the two debate tents will be digital as well as physical.
-There will be an important presence of civil society organizations hosted in various smaller tents.
-These organizations will furthermore have a shared workshop tent, in which they can put together workshops or in other ways show the public their work.
-Furthermore, culture, as an important form of expression, will be programmed on a stage, located on the square.
+Two large tents provided space for debates, panels and talks.
+The programme in these two tents was put together through an open call to make the final programme as broad as possible.
+The programme in the two debate tents was digital as well as physical.
+Civil society organizations located in adjacent tents had a shared workshop tent, in which they could put together workshops or in other ways show the public their work.
+Furthermore, culture, as an important form of expression, was programmed on a stage, located on the square.

-Over the five days we expect many people to visit the square and participate in different ways.
-The 1:1 Democracy Festival will give participants to the other events the chance to interact with local and international activists and visitors of the square in a less formal setting.
-It will thereby provide the space for open discussions about different topics.
-It will enable the general public to have their voices heard by directly addressing policymakers and give activists a platform to draw the attention of politicians and the public to inclusion-related challenges around the globe.
+Over the six days thousands of people visited and participated in different ways.
+The 1:1 Democracy Festival gave participants to the other events the chance to interact with local and international activists and visitors to the square in a less formal setting.
+It thereby provided the space for open discussions about different topics and enabled the general public to have their voices heard by directly addressing policymakers and give activists a platform to draw the attention of politicians and the public to inclusion-related challenges around the globe.

-Due to COVID19 restrictions, 1:1 Democracy Festival will have a maximum capacity of 500 people.
+Due to COVID19 restrictions, 1:1 Democracy Festival had a maximum capacity of 2.500 people.